MiSTer-devel/C128_MiSTer/README.md

 All signals are 3.3V LVTTL and must be properly converted to required levels!

 The IEC /SRQ (USER_IO6) line is required for IEC fast serial operation with an external 1571 or 1581 drive.
 You will need a MiSTer user port adapter that connects the /SRQ line.
-Assume a MiSTer user port to IEC adapter for does not connect this line unless it is explicitly stated that it supports the C128 fast serial protocol.
+Assume a MiSTer user port to IEC adapter does not connect this line unless it is explicitly stated that it supports the C128 fast serial protocol.

 ### Real-time clock